stanfordnmbl/osim-rl/docs/_docs/models/interface.md

 The function returns:

-* `observation` - a dictionary describing the state of muscles, joints, and bodies in the biomechanical system.
+* `observation` - a vector (if `project = True`) or a dictionary describing the state of muscles, joints, and bodies in the biomechanical system.

 * `reward` - reward gained in the last iteration.